oneinacillian/docker-build-hyperion-es8/README.md

 To use this Docker image, follow these steps:

-1. Configure any necessary environment variables in the Dockerfile.
+1. Configure any necessary Arguments in the Dockerfile.
 2. Build the image
 3. Run the Docker container using the appropriate command or Docker Compose (look at examples below)
-4. Provide the necessary connections.json (for access the state history) in your hyperion root app and wax.config.json in your chain config for your API and Indexer
+4. Provide the necessary connections.json in your hyperion root app and wax.config.json in your chain config for your API and Indexer
-5. When the connections to state-history has been satisfied (valid backend) and chain config for WAX, you can register and run wax-indexer and wax-api from your Hyperion App
+5. When the connections and chain config for WAX, you can register and run wax-indexer and wax-api from your Hyperion App
 ```bash
 # Start WAX indexer
 ./run wax-indexer